 Get Involved.
 Attend your local school board meetings, get to know its members, and initiate conversations about sexuality education.
 Be prepared to talk about why comprehensive sexuality education is so important.
 Bring all the info you’ve dug up on the impact it can have.
 Gather a mix of statistics and personal stories.
 Startling statistics can catch someone’s attention, but stories are what really make people connect to an issue.

 Contact Your Policymakers.
 Reach out to your state and federal representatives — whether by phone, email, or in-person — about the importance of strengthening sex ed requirements.

 These are just the basics.
 When I first planned out this site, I had a grand plan for the type of information I would provide here.
 Action steps.
 Sample scripts.
 The nuts and bolts of how the decisions about sex ed curricula are made.

 But then SIECUS released their awesome Community Action Toolkit, which contains all of that and more.
 And EducateUS put together a guide for speaking at school board meetings, public hearings, and other venues.
+Advocates for Youth also has a fantastic blueprint for community coalition-building.
 And I found that sex, etc. had a quick guide just for teens.
 And I realized that a large part of my role here is not necessarily in reinventing the wheel, but in pointing you to the fantastic resources that already exist.
 Showing you the stuff that’s scattered across the internet and putting it all in one simple, easy-to-navigate space.